Manage external sharing for your SharePoint Online environment

 What are the external sharing features of SharePoint Online?

 SharePoint Online has both global (tenant-wide) and site collection settings for external sharing.
-The tenant-level settings override any settings at the site collection level.
+The tenant-level settings override any settings at the site collection level, and also affect OneDrive.

 For your SharePoint Online tenant and for each individual site collection, you can choose from the following basic sharing options: